 While the people of Brussels love their fun taste treats, it's also a city of sophisticates.
 As the unofficial capital of Europe, the place is cosmopolitan and hosts businessmen from around the world.
 Though Brussels (like Belgium) is officially bilingual, most of the people here speak French first.
 Bone up on bonjour and s'il vous plaît.

 Brussels is the political nerve center of the united Europe — only Washington, D.C., has more lobbyists.
 When Europeans have a gripe, this is where they demonstrate.

 And the most impressive part of the city skyline these days is the glassy headquarters of the European Parliament.
 Europe's governing body now welcomes visitors.

-This glassy Tower of Babel is filled with a cacophony of black-suited politicians speaking a dozen or so European languages.
-Visitors listen to a political-science lesson while viewing the chambers where the members of the Euro-parliament work.
-Today over 600 parliament members representing an entire continent are busily shaping Europe's future.
+This busy symbol of European unity is filled with a cacophony of politicians speaking the full range of European languages.
+Visitors listen to a political science lesson while viewing the chambers where the members of the Euro-parliament sit.
+Today hundreds of parliament members representing an entire continent are hard at work shaping Europe's future.